defvs/francegen/README.md

 All fields are optional; missing values fall back to the defaults shown above. `top_layer_thickness` must be at least 1 and defines how many blocks (starting at the surface) use the selected top block.
 Everything below that (down to bedrock) uses `bottom_layer_block`.

-`chunk_status` controls the `Status` tag written into every chunk.
-Leave it at `minecraft:full` (the default) for fully generated chunks, or switch to `minecraft:features` when you want the vanilla game to keep running the feature population step (trees, ores, etc.) after loading your world.
+`generate_features` toggles whether vanilla Minecraft should keep running the late-worldgen feature pass (trees, ores, etc.) when it loads your chunks.
+Leave it `false` (the default) to save chunks with `minecraft:full` status, or set it to `true` to emit proto-chunks marked as `minecraft:liquid_carvers` so the game populates them later.

 `biome_layers` and `top_block_layers` let you vary the biome and surface block based on a column’s ground elevation.
 Each entry requires a `range` with an optional `min` and `max` bound, plus the `biome` or `block` to apply when the surface height falls inside that range.
 Bounds accept either metres (`"300m"`) or raw Minecraft block heights (`"1200b"`).
 When multiple layers overlap, the first one in the list wins.
 Columns that do not match any layer continue to use `base_biome` and `top_layer_block`.